 Students will receive 900 credit hours towards the required 1,800 hours to write the provincial exam, when they pass both Levels I & II course assessments.

 The course tests/final exams is designed to better prepare students to write the provincial exam.
 Administration of the Province of Manitoba Power Engineer Refrigeration Class exam is the responsibility of the Office of the Fire Commissioner, Inspection and Technical Services Branch.
-Additional information regarding the provincial examination process is available online.
+Additional information regarding the provincial examination process is available ONLINE.
 All inquiries regarding the provincial exam should be forwarded to Inspection and Technical Services Manitoba.

 In addition to the PanGlobal textbooks, the following items will be referenced throughout the course:

-Organizations are encouraged to purchase a set of books for their facility as they will be a good resource to have on hand and will be able to be used by other staff preparing to write the provincial exam.
+Organisations are encouraged to purchase a set of books for their facility as they will be a good resource to have on hand and will be able to be used by other staff preparing to write the provincial exam.

 Course manuals will be provided to each participant and are yours to keep.
+Materials can also be picked up from the Recreation Manitoba office (you will receive an email about this upon confirmation of payment)

 After successfully completing both Level 1 and Level 2 you will have the knowledge needed to write the provincial refrigeration class power engineer exam.
 Participants will be given a 900 credit toward the required 1,800 hours of practical experience needed to write the Province of Manitoba Power Engineer Refrigeration Class exam.